Digital Nomad Life in Mexico

 When we asked people what advice they would give someone preparing to move to Mexico, they said:

-"Read www.yucatanliving.com and www.meridainsider.com for information on living here," said one expat who made the move to Yucatan.
+"Read www.yucatanliving.com and www.meridainsider.com for information on living here," explained one foreigner living in Yucatan, Mexico.

 What do people appreciate most about the culture in Mexico?

 "The culture of the island is nothing to appreciate except for the hotel owner who left to work in the states.
 Where I live now, people say good morning or good afternoon when they ride the cambis (little buses) The children are so obviously loved and I haven't heard a swear word since moving here.
 This is Purepecha country, the indigenous people who farm and make crafts to sell.
-I appreciate being among people who have a similar take on life--don't worry, don't hurry, don't take yourself too seriously, trust in God," explained one expat in Purepecha.
+I appreciate being among people who have a similar take on life--don't worry, don't hurry, don't take yourself too seriously, trust in God," explained one expat living in Purepecha, Mexico.

 What do people find most challenging about the culture in Mexico?